NoDivide/astrum/README.md

 `docker run -it --rm -v /path-to-your-application:/app you/astrum init ./public/pattern-library`

+*Hint* You can always set an alias to make it more compact:

+`alias astrum="docker run -it --rm -v $PWD:/app test/astrum"`

 As you can see, you don't need to specify the `astrum` binary, as is configured to be the entrypoint of docker container.